eddmann/santa-lang/docs/index.md

 The language specification and runtime implementation can be seen as two separate concerns; similar to how the Python language has been implemented within [CPython](https://github.com/python/cpython)/[JPython](https://www.jython.org/), and ECMAScript within [V8](https://v8.dev/)/[SpiderMonkey](https://spidermonkey.dev/).
 There are two separate implementations of the language (and runner), both of which follow the (informal) specification laid out in this documentation.
-There is feature parity in regard to the core language, data types and builtin functions.
+There is feature parity in-regard to the core language, data types and builtin functions.
-Any solution that is written for one implementation should be executable (without modification) on the other.
-This is why along with extensive test coverage, each implementation is tested using the full [2022](https://github.com/eddmann/advent-of-code/tree/master/2022/santa-lang) Advent of Code calendar, to ensure of no regressions.

 ### TypeScript

 **Repository:** [eddmann/santa-lang-ts](https://github.com/eddmann/santa-lang-ts)

-This was the initial [tree-walking interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>) reference implementation used whilst creating of the language and runner.
+This was the initial [tree-walking interpreted](<https://en.wikipedia.org/wiki/Interpreter_(computing)>) reference implementation used whilst creating of the language and runner.
-It allowed for quick exploration of different language constructs, and exercise them with actual Advent of Code problems throughout the 2022 calendar.
+It allowed for quick exploration of different language constructs, and exercise them with actual Advent of Code problems throughout the [2022 calendar](https://github.com/eddmann/advent-of-code/tree/master/2022/santa-lang).
 TypeScript was chosen due to speed of development and minimal friction to try out new ideas.
 The JavaScript runtime also made it easy to develop the initial CLI, Web and Lambda runtimes; with minimal unique delivery requirements.